The following is divided into three groups:

 So, the mystery remains.

 The Movie – Close Encounters of the Third Kind

 As an interesting aside, two of these Simsbury aircraft appeared in Steven Spielburg’s 1977 film Close Encounters of the Third Kind.
 They are:

 53503 / N6583D

-The six-minute clip can be seen here on You Tube.
-The registration of N33BM is clearly evident, and N6583D is the one whose engine was started.
+The six-minute clip can be seen on You Tube.
+The registration of N33BM is clearly evident, and N6583D is the one whose engine is running.

 The Simsbury TBMs